birdsarah/wp-recent-revisions/ReadMe.txt

 == ChangeLog ==

 **v1.2**
-* Update diff links to be 3.6+ compatible
+* Update diff links to be WordPress v3.6+ compatible
-* Add a warning if revisions not enabled.
+* Add a warning if revisions not enabled

 **v1.1.1**